bard-rr/agent-api/README.md

 ## Description

-This is the api for the agent from the bardrr npm package.
-This nodejs api will validate the bardrr Agent using json web tokens.
-The agent API has three main jobs in our infrastructure.
-First, it collects the metadata for each session by using the session ID given by the agent to keep track of the time, length, app name, and errors of each session.
-Second, the agent API parses conversion events from regular events and inserts them into the conversion table in the clickhouse database.
-Third, it collects all the events from the agent and inserts them into the events table in the clickhouse database.
+This is the api for the Agent from [the bardrr npm package](https://github.com/bard-rr/agent).
+The agent API has four jobs in our infrastructure.

+- First, it validates the bardrr Agent using json web tokens.
+- Second, it collects the metadata for each session by using the session ID given by the agent to keep track of the time, length, app name, and errors of each session.
+- Third, the agent API parses conversion events from regular events and inserts them into the conversion table in the clickhouse database.
+- Fourth, it collects all the events from the agent and inserts them into the events table in the clickhouse database.

 ## Required Software